Get exclusive member benefits & effect social change. Join Today

 Mild cases of acute unilateral obstructive uropathy are usually cured when the underlying condition is treated.
 Severe cases can lead to permanent kidney damage.
 Since only one kidney is affected, kidney failure generally doesn’t occur.
 Kidney failure is a life-threatening condition that develops when both kidneys stop working.

 Other complications that might develop include:

 Since kidney stones cause most cases of acute unilateral obstructive uropathy, preventing these from forming can lower your risk of having a blockage.

 You can reduce your chances of having kidney stones by drinking six to eight glasses of water each day.
-Your doctor might recommend that you drink more if you have a history of kidney stones.
+Your doctor might recommend more if you have a history of kidney stones.

-Avoid eating foods that are high in sodium, since a high salt intake can increase the risk of having kidney stones.
-You might also benefit from eating fewer foods that are high in oxalates, an organic acid found in beets, rhubarb, spinach, blackberries, and soy products.
+Keep an eye on how much salty food you eat, since too much sodium can increase your risk of having kidney stones.
+You may also look out for how many oxalates you eat.
+Oxalates are organic acids found in beets, rhubarb, spinach, blackberries, and soy products.
 This might help if you’re prone to developing a specific type of kidney stone called a calcium oxalate stone.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.